yoanisgil/docker-logging-tutorial/part-01/article.md

 All Good
 Error
 All Good
-Error
-All Good
-Error
 ````

-This clearly illustrates how output from `stdout/stderr` gets logged and it's actually available with the `docker logs` command.
+This illustrates how messages written to `stdout/stderr` are logged and it's actually available with the `docker logs` command.
 But wait, isn't this the `json-file` driver?
 So where is this so called JSON file?
 Let's inspect our container and see what we can find:

     $ docker inspect logging-01 | grep LogPath
         "LogPath": "/mnt/sda1/var/lib/docker/containers/ae1629aceb0b82da6451a981d073243bf7374c07634a377c64a9a7fcea2b40e1/ae1629aceb0b82da6451a981d073243bf7374c07634a377c64a9a7fcea2b40e1-json.log",

-your will get a different ouput from the command above but the important thing here is that we get a path to the JSON file where our log messages are stored.
-So let's take a look at this file:
+your will get a different ouput from the command above but the important thing here is that we get a path to the file where our log messages are written to.
+Let's take a look at this file:

     tail -2 /mnt/sda1/var/lib/docker/containers/ae1629aceb0b82da6451a981d073243bf7374c07634a377c64a9a7fcea2b40e1/ae1629aceb0b82da6451a981d073243bf7374c07634a377c64a9a7fcea2b40e1-json.log
     {"log":"Error\r\n","stream":"stdout","time":"2015-09-13T03:36:30.120234597Z"}
     {"log":"All Good\r\n","stream":"stdout","time":"2015-09-13T03:36:30.120475567Z"}

-which is self-explanatory I think ;).
-The `json-file` takes two more options:
+which is self-explanatory me thinsk ;).
+The `json-file` driver takes two more options:

 - --log-opt max-size=[0-9+][k|m|g]
 - --log-opt max-file=[0-9+]